 The Arizona Department of Education’s Nita M. Lowey 21st Century Community Learning Center (21st CCLC) office is accountable to the United States Department of Education under the Every Student Succeeds Act (ESSA), Title IV, Part B.

-We anticipate the FY22 - 21st CCLC Yr 1 - New Application to be open in the Grants Management System on January 25, 2021.
+We anticipate the FY23 Cycle 18 – 21st CCLC Yr 1 – New Application Information to be available January 3, 2022 and to open in the Grants Management System on January 24, 2022.

 Any inquiries regarding the application may be sent to the 21st CCLC Inbox at[email protected].